Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer-2024.md

 # Level 9: Dance of Death
 You gain the following Cunning Strike options.

-**Evasive Maneuver (Cost: 3d6).** All attacks the target makes against you until the start of your next turn have disadvantage.
+**Elude (Cost: 3d6).** All attacks the target makes against you until the start of your next turn have disadvantage.

+**Prepare (Cost: 3d6).** After the target misses you with a melee attack, you can use your reaction to make an Opportunity Attack against it.

 # Level 13: Swift Strike
 Once per turn, after you make an Opportunity Attack with a weapon, you can immediately make a second Opportunity Attack of the light property with a different weapon you're holding that has the Nick property, as part of the same reaction.

 # Level 17: Dance Master
-After a creature misses you with a melee attack, you can use your reaction to make an Opportunity Attack against that creature.

 [:classes/rogue/mirage-dancer/2024:]